Constrained Entropic Unlearning: A Primal-Dual Framework for Large Language Models: Experiments

 We see that for the larger 7B and 8B models, GradDiff has a forget success of $0$ but an LLM judged forget score of $10$.
 Studying the generations of the models, we see that the models unlearned via GradDiff abstain from producing any text when prompted with prompts from $\caldforget$.
 As such the \textit{truth ratio} on $\caldforget$ is essentially $0$ and yields a $0$ harmonic mean for the forget success.
 Due to this behaviour, the judge gives a complete forgetting score to the model.
 However, unlike our method, we see that GradDiff suffers from this artifact in its utility and also the other LLM judged metrics.

-We further see that our method performs competitively on the more complex task of MUSE-\texttt{News} per \Cref{tab:museNewsMain}.
-That is, our method provides a viable pareto point that provides unique retain and forget ROUGE scores.
+We further see that our method performs competitively on the more complex tasks of the MUSE benchmark per \Cref{tab:museNewsMain}.
+For the MUSE \texttt{Books} task, we see that our method has achieved the most forgetting for both models from the methods that have not degenerated (GradDiff has significantly impaired the model and reduced its utility to near zero).
+For both the 7B and 13B models, our algorithm maintains high utility as observed via both the Retain ROUGE and the LLM-Judged Retain Score.
+For the MUSE \texttt{News} task, our method provides viable Pareto optimal points that provide unique retain and forget ROUGE scores.

 \Cref{tab:tofu90Main} and \Cref{tab:museNewsMain} further point to an important observation: the traditional metrics used for assessing task success, i.e., metrics such as model utility and forget success, are generally indicative of real success, as outlined by the correlation that we see with the LLM judged metrics.
 Without the LLM judged metrics, it was not clear if metrics such as the likelihood of generating the prompt-response pair $(x, y) \in \caldforget$ or the ROUGE score would be real indicators of the successful unlearning.
 The LLM judged metrics show that this is generally the case and classical metrics are still useful indicators of a model's capabilities.